Annual Homeless Census

 Together, this data helps us understand who we are serving, and what gaps there are in our services.
 It helps us understand our priorities, so we can design even better policies.
 Census results also inform federal funding, and help measure progress in our efforts to prevent and end homelessness.

 Thank you for your interest in supporting the City of Boston Annual Homeless Census.
 Volunteer registration is now closed.
-We regret that we cannot accommodate everyone interested in becoming a volunteer and invite you to register for our Alternate Volunteer List.
-We may contact individuals on this list at a later date and invite them to join the Census.
-You can also explore other ways to help end homelessness in Boston in the section below.
+We regret that we cannot accommodate everyone interested in becoming a volunteer and invite you to explore other ways to help end homelessness in Boston in the section below.

 Finding safe and affordable units for homeless individuals in Boston is our goal, and we can’t do it without you!
 The City of Boston is piloting a Landlord Guarantee Fund.
 We're giving resources and financial help to small landlords new to renting to homeless households.
 Other cities have put in place similar programs and found success.

 Program benefits include

 - motivated tenants,